The $L^p$ regularity problem for parabolic operators with transversally independent coefficients: Area functions estimates

 \subsection{The area function $\mathcal A(\partial_\lambda\mathcal P_\lambda f)$}

 We recall the result in \cite{AEN2} (Lemma 3.2 and its proof) which immediately gives that

 We aim to extend the range for which this holds to $1<p\le 2$ by interpolation.
-Let us recall results of the paper \cite{DinSa} which introduces the following Hardy-Sobolev space.
+Let us recall results of the paper \cite{DinN} which introduces the following Hardy-Sobolev space.
 In the definition below the variables are $(x,t)$ with $x\in\R^n$ and $t\in\R$.
+This Hardy-Sobolev space serves as the natural endpoint at $p=1$ for the Regularity problem, in place of the space $\dot L^1_{1,1/2}(\R^n\times\R)$, which fails to be a suitable endpoint precisely because its atoms do not satisfy the cancellation condition needed for the kernel-based off-diagonal estimates.
+As in the classical Fefferman--Stein theory, the Hardy-space atoms supply the orthogonality (vanishing moment) properties that allow Calder\'on--Zygmund-type operators to be controlled in $L^1$, whereas elements of $\dot L^1_{1,1/2}$ in general do not.
+Real interpolation between this $p=1$ Hardy--Sobolev endpoint and the $L^q$ scale (Proposition~\ref{IHS2} below) then recovers the full range of $\dot L^p_{1,1/2}$ spaces, which is exactly what is needed for our argument.

 \begin{definition} Let $1<\beta<\infty$.
-We say that a function $b:\R^n\times\R\to\R$ is a homogeneous $(1,1/2,\beta)$-atom associated to a parabolic ball $\Delta\subset\R^n\times\R$ of radius $r=r(\Delta)$ if \begin{itemize} \item[(i)] $b$ is supported in the ball $\Delta$, \item[(ii)] $\|\nabla b\|_{L^\beta(\R^n\times\R)}+\|D^{1/2}_t b\|_{L^\beta(\R^n\times\R)}\le |\Delta|^{-1/\beta'}$, \item[(iii)] $\|b\|_{L^1(\R^n)}\le r(\Delta)$. \end{itemize} Here $|\Delta|$ denotes the usual $n+1$-dimensional Lebesgue measure on $\R^n\times\R$.
+We say that a function $b:\R^n\times\R\to\R$ is a homogeneous $(1,1/2,\beta)$-atom associated to a parabolic ball $\Delta\subset\R^n\times\R$ of radius $r=r(\Delta)$ if \begin{itemize} \item[(i)] $b$ is supported in the ball $\Delta$, \item[(ii)] $\|\nabla b\|_{L^\beta(\R^n\times\R)}+\|D^{1/2}_t b\|_{L^\beta(\R^n\times\R)}\le |\Delta|^{-1/\beta'}$, \item[(iii)] $\|b\|_{L^1(\R^n\times\R)}\le r(\Delta)$. \end{itemize} Here $|\Delta|$ denotes the usual $n+1$-dimensional Lebesgue measure on $\R^n\times\R$.
 When $p=\infty$ we modify (ii) and replace it by $\|\nabla b\|_{L^\infty(\R^n\times\R)}+\|D^{1/2}_t b\|_{\BMO(\R^n\times\R)}\le |B|^{-1}$, where $\BMO$ is the parabolic BMO space. \vglue2mm

 We say that a locally integrable function $f$ belongs to the homogeneous parabolic atomic Hardy-Sobolev space $\dot{\HS}^{1,(\beta)}_{1,1/2}(\R^n\times\R)$ if there exists a family of locally integrable homogeneous $(1,1/2,\beta)$-atoms $(b_i)_i$ such that $f=\sum_i\lambda_ib_i$, with $\sum_i|\lambda_i|<\infty$.
 We equip the space $\dot{\HS}^{1,(\beta)}_{1,1/2}(\R^n\times\R)$ with the norm: